-Members with a financial interest must physically withdraw from the room when the matter is considered.
+Members with a financial interest must physically withdraw from the room.

 Neither the Chairperson nor the meeting may rule on whether a member has a financial interest in the matter being discussed.
 The minutes must record any declarations of financial interests and the member's abstention from any discussion and voting on the matter.